coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 ``Proof using a`` and ``Proof using T a``` are actually equivalent.

-.. cmdv:: Proof using @ident1 ... @identn with @tactic.
+.. cmdv:: Proof using @ident1 ... @identn with @tactic

 in Section :ref:`tactics-implicit-automation`.

-.. cmdv:: Proof using All.
+.. cmdv:: Proof using All

 Use all section variables.

-.. cmdv:: Proof using Type.
+.. cmdv:: Proof using Type

-.. cmdv:: Proof using.
+.. cmdv:: Proof using

 Use only section variables occurring in the statement.

-.. cmdv:: Proof using Type*.
+.. cmdv:: Proof using Type*

 The ``*`` operator computes the forward transitive closure.
 E.g. if the variable ``H`` has type ``p < 5`` then ``H`` is in ``p*`` since ``p`` occurs in the type